JohnathanTJK/ITP-GaitGuardian/README.md

 private const val BASE_URL = "http://<<YOUR IP HERE>>:5001/"  // Change this IP!
 ```

-Make sure to rebuild the GaitGuardian app after updating the IP address so the changes take effect.
+Make sure to rebuild the GaitGuardian app using Android Studio after updating the IP address so the changes take effect.

 ## 🗂️ Project Structure